huytrinhx/Robotics-ND/Home-Service-Robot/ReadMe.md

 In any case, there will be some discrepancies between the pose read by MoveBaseClient and the robot's own odometry.
 Therefore, I use tolerance number and set it to be 0.8 to account for the long distance robot had to travel.

-Also, by default, the slam_gmapping parameters are not great for the environment I designed, so I cloned two following repo to this project and edit these params from kinext_gmapping.launch.xml in the following directory
+Also, by default, the slam_gmapping parameters are not great for the environment I designed, so I cloned two following repo to this project and edit these params from kinect_gmapping.launch.xml in the following directory

 `\src\turtlebot_apps\turtlebot_navigation\launch\includes\gmapping`